moorepants/application-materials/research-statement.rst

 have developed an adaptive mouth-based control for an electric tricycle which is ALS and quadriplegic friendly with Outrider USA and Disability Reports.
 This past year my students developed a powered cable driven hand prostheses for partial upper body paralysis with Ekso Bionics.
-With SRE Engineering we have developed a wireless boot for measuring ground reaction forces for horse trotting in non-laboratory settings that I would like to apply to human walking.
+With SRE Engineering we developed a wireless boot for measuring ground reaction forces for horse trotting in non-laboratory settings that I would like to apply to human walking.
 I also mentored a group of students that developed a robot to tie a